keiss01/Udacity/README.md

 #### motivation:

 This project is the final project in the Udacity Data Science Nanodegree program.
-A detailed description of the project can can be found in this post: [Medium]()
+A detailed description of the project can can be found in this post: [Medium Post](https://aviak.medium.com/2881590b84bb)

 #### Description: